 STC2 is overexpressed in human COAD tissues

-To determine the role of STC2 in COAD, TCGA COAD database was used to analyze the transcript levels of STC2 in 286 cases COAD tissues and 41 cases normal colonic tissues.
-The results revealed that the transcript levels of STC2 was significantly higher compared with the normal colonic tissues (Figure 1A).
-For further analysis the potential role of STC2 in the development of COAD, the expression of STC2 in different stage was further conducted, and the data showed that even in early stage (tumor stage Ⅰ), the expression of STC2 was upregulated than the normal colonic tissues.
-Besides, the expression of STC2 was higher in the higher stage compared with the stage Ⅰ (Figure 1B).
-Furthermore, with analysis of STC2 between primary colon tumor and colon tumor with liver metastasis, and the results of Figure 1C showed, corresponding to the 19 cases primary COAD patients, the expression of STC2 was increased to 6-fold in 18 cases colon cancer patients with liver metastasis.
-These results suggest that STC2 might play an important role the COAD progression.
+To determine the role of STC2 in COAD, the TCGA COAD database was used to analyze the transcript levels of STC2 in 286 cases COAD tissues and 41 cases normal colonic tissues.
+The transcript levels of STC2 were significantly higher in COAD tissues than those from normal colonic tissues (Figure 1A).
+To analyze the potential role of STC2 in the development of COAD, the expression of STC2 in different stages was determined.
+In the early stage (tumor stage Ⅰ), the expression of STC2 was higher in COAD tissues than in normal colonic tissues.
+The expression of STC2 was higher in the more advanced stages than in stage Ⅰ (Figure 1B).
+STC2 levels in primary colon tumor and colon tumor with liver metastasis were compared, and the expression of STC2 in the 18 cases of colon cancer with liver metastasis was increased 6-fold compared to 19 cases of primary COAD (Figure 1C).
+These results suggest that STC2 might play an important role in COAD progression.

-STC2 is hyper-methylated in colon cancer tissues and high expression show lower survival rate
+STC2 is hypermethylated in colon cancer tissues and high expression shows lower survival rate

-Considering STC2 was overexpressed in COAD and positively correlated with the disease progression.
-Since many studies showed that aberrant DNA methylation has a significant impact on the gene expression and prognosis in some cancers[33,34], and previous study reported that reduction the expression of DNA methyltransferase 1 (DNMT1) could stimulate STC2 expression[35], thus we hypothesized that the methylation might contribute to the overexpression of STC2.
-To verify this, the promoter DNA methylation data from TCGA Infinium HumanMethylation450K BeadChip arrays for COAD[36] was subjected to analyze the methylation of STC2 promoter, and as the Figure 2A showed that the promoter methylation levels of STC2 in colon tumors was remarkably upregulated compared with the normal colonic tissues, and the result suggest that the hypermethylation of STC2 promoter might contribute to the overexpression of STC2 in colon tumor through regulating its transcriptional activity.
+STC2 was overexpressed in COAD, and its expression was positively correlated with the disease progression.
+Since many studies have shown that aberrant DNA methylation has a significant impact on gene expression and prognosis in some cancers[33,34], and a previous study reported that reducing the expression of DNA methyltransferase 1 could stimulate STC2 expression[35], we hypothesized that methylation might contribute to the overexpression of STC2.
+To verify this, the promoter DNA methylation data from TCGA Infinium HumanMethylation450K BeadChip arrays for COAD[36] were subjected to methylation analysis of the STC2 promoter.
+As shown in Figure 2A, promoter methylation levels of STC2 in colon tumors were remarkably upregulated compared with normal colonic tissues.
+This result suggests that hypermethylation of the STC2 promoter might contribute to the overexpression of STC2 in colon tumor through regulating its transcriptional activity.

-Since the overexpression of STC2 in COAD, to determine the role of STC2 on the tumorigenesis of COAD, the survival rate curve of TCGA COAD was performed.
-Compared with the group of low expression of STC2 patients, the high expression group showed notably reduction of survival rate.
-And in the Figure 1, we showed that STC2 was highly overexpressed in colon cancer tissues, and closely related to the development of the disease.
-Thus, these results indicate that the STC2 might be a prompting factor in the development of colon cancer, and STC2 has the potential as a prognostic biomarker and therapeutic target for colon cancer.
+Since STC2 is overexpressed in COAD, we determined the role of STC2 on the tumorigenesis of COAD and the survival rate curve of TCGA COAD was performed.
+Compared with the low expression group of STC2 patients, the high expression group showed a notable reduction in survival rate.
+As shown in Figure 1, STC2 was highly overexpressed in colon cancer tissues and its expression was closely related to the development of the disease.
+Thus, these results indicate that increased expression of STC2 might promote the development of colon cancer and that STC2 is a potential prognostic biomarker and therapeutic target for colon cancer.

 Identification of the human STC2 promoter core region